marijanikolicds/data-structures-and-algorithms/README.md

 The code should run with no issues using Python versions 3.*.

 ## Project Motivation
-This project has resulted from my preparations for the interviews for the SWE at Google.
+This project has resulted from my preparations for the interviews for the SWE role at Google.
 Hope that it will help you land a job at your dream company.

 ## File Descriptions